AirshipCMS/Docs/Schema-Setup-Guide.md

 Confirm to delete the collection: ![confirm-delete-collection](https://user-images.githubusercontent.com/1865400/28703311-fd539776-72fe-11e7-8292-dbd588f845f2.png)

 ## Modify the Homepage
-Modify the "Homepage" fields to add fields appropriate for your project:
+Modify the "Homepage" fields to add fields appropriate for your project.
+This example shows the fields added for the Homepage mocked up above.

 ![modified_homepage_fields](https://user-images.githubusercontent.com/16835553/28737399-0342c644-738a-11e7-8b96-2b024592eba6.png)

 Save the page.

-## Create Additional Pages
+## Create Pages
 Create additional pages and define the fields for those pages.

 #### Page Setup

+##### Page URL
 The permalink defines the url for your page.
 When developing locally, the url will read as `http://localhost:9001/permalink`.
 When your site is launched, the url will read as `http://subdomain.airshipcms.io/permalink` (_where subdomain is your site subdomain_).

 #### Page Rendering